logo

 High efficiency

-Unlike traditional turbines, these engines can reach full load in just minutes and maintain high efficiency, even when operating at only 10% capacity.
+Unlike traditional gas turbines, these engines can reach full load in just minutes and maintain high efficiency, even when operating at only 10% capacity.
 With up to 48% net efficiency across a wide range of loads, they consume significantly less fuel, up to 28% less than turbine alternatives.

 Their modular design allows operators to start only the number of engines needed at any given time.
 If one engine goes offline, the others continue running independently, ensuring uninterrupted power.
-This level of redundancy makes them ideal for utilities balancing both baseload and peaking needs.
+This level of redundancy makes them ideal for balancing both baseload and peaking needs.

 Stability